justUmen/PopUpLearn/README.md

 Stats : give an overall idea (visual) of how good you are with a specific .pul file

-# .pul files restrictions
+# .pul files restrictions and syntax

-The format of each line is `question£answer`, £ is used to separate the two
+The format of each line is `question£answer`, "£" is used to separate the two.

+If presentation is an issue, you can use " |=| " as a delimiter instead of "£".

+Lines without " |=| " or "£" will be ignored.
+Use that to comment your .pul files if you want.
+(Or leave a line with delimiter for a work in progress, question without answer, etc...)

+Tabulations and spaces at the beginning or end of the line can be use for presentation in the .pul file, they will be ignored.

+Line specific variables start with #!#

 Avoid double \ ! (like in GameScript quizzes) need to transform into four \